 And then as a lawyer, I probably cleaned up on the essays.
 I got an eighty five and I honestly thought that I failed, that I honestly did.
 And I got on the phone with my wife.
 You know, after that exam and I’m like the second taken out that one, I was too deep into it to not kind of see it through.
 And yeah I got the eighty five, I thought I was the happiest guy in the face of the earth.
 I’m like, wow, that was the most dreadful experience of my life.
 And I got an eighty five.
 But people should not sell that section short.
 And I mean I it’s true.
 The most wicked.

 Yeah.
 There is.
 It’s it’s very wide and all of the sections on it are very, very different, whereas audit is kind of like all the sections are different but they all kind of sound the same or at least similar.
 Right.
-But B C, you’re going into completely separate topics.
+But BEC, you’re going into completely separate topics.
 And it does it.
 And then.

 Regular hot air right there.
 I mean, as a lawyer, I took too much for granted.
 Rankin really sneak up on you, you know, because there’s a lot of tax related stuff in there.

-And if you don’t know that stuff, Cole, you’re going to miss a lot of questions on that, right?
-Roy That was my worst score.
+And if you don’t know that stuff, you’re going to miss a lot of questions on that, right?
+Boy, that was my worst score.
 I’ve got an eighty on that one.
 I thought I did better actually on that.
 But that just goes to show you how many guests, how many?
 I almost forgot how much I was guessing.
 You kind of see what I’m saying.
 Like once you get three and you’re poor, you kind of start to take for granted that if you pass the other three, like something’s really gonna go wrong.
 I mean, no matter that you should never be thinking that.
 But I think you do it just you know, I mean, I think it starts to become like a fait complete in your mind, you know, that you get through it.
 But I should have never had that mindset.
 And let me tell you something.

 The Sims were pretty rock and hard to you know, I mean, write some ridiculous stuff.